TrishadKano/DATA-SCIENCE-PROJECTS/README.md

 Jupyter Notebook: To document and showcase the analysis interactively.

 ## Dataset
-The dataset contains information about Udemy courses, including:
+The dataset contains information about Udemy courses, below is the link to access the dataset

 Source: https://drive.google.com/file/d/1qYFEXv-0AxE3EfB6-70dyp5kTqhy3L9Y/view?usp=sharing